Facts About Alaska - The Biggest State In The US

 Photo: celebritycruises |

-The scenic setting lies within the Tracy Arm-Fords Terror Wilderness of the Tongass National Forest.
-At the head of the fjord sit the twin Sawyer Glaciers.
-Wildlife sightings are common on tours, whether it's a brown bear or moose on land, or the whales and seals that inhabit these waters.
+The Tracy Arm-Fords Terror Wilderness of the Tongass National Forest contains the picturesque setting.
+The twin Sawyer Glaciers are located at the head of the fjord.
+Whether it's a brown bear or moose on land, or the whales and seals that live in these waters, wildlife sightings are frequent on tours.

-Tracy Arm offers just a small slice of glacier viewing in Alaska.
-Other tourist favorites include Glacier Bay National Park, northwest of Juneau, and Prince William Sound, near Anchorage.
-Several guiding companies in Juneau, like Adventure Bound Alaska, offer affordable day trips and unobstructed views of the beauty.
+Only a small portion of Alaska's glacier viewing is available in Tracy Arm.
+Glacier Bay National Park, located northwest of Juneau, and Prince William Sound, located close to Anchorage, are two additional tourist hotspots.
+Numerous tour operators in Juneau, such as Adventure Bound Alaska, provide inexpensive day trips with unrestricted views of the natural beauty.

 Photo: travelandleisure |

-Visiting the Kenai Fjords National Park is like stepping back in time to the ice age.
-Glaciers and ice caps still exist and touch the edge of the ocean, creating dramatic and unforgettable views.
+The Kenai Fjords National Park is like a time machine that transports you to the ice age.
+There are still glaciers and ice caps that reach out to the ocean's edge, providing dramatic and unforgettable views.

 Photo; markkelley |

-The fittest visitors may want to try out the Mendenhall Glacier West Glacier Trail, which is very challenging but provides incredible opportunities for photography.
-Also worth a visit is the Mendenhall Glacier Visitor Center, which includes exhibits about the glacier as well as several viewing platforms.
+The Mendenhall Glacier West Glacier Trail, which is extremely difficult but offers incredible opportunities for photography, may be tried by the fittest visitors.
+The Mendenhall Glacier Visitor Center, which has displays about the glacier and several viewing platforms, is also worthwhile.